daCapricorn/bincode_aes/README.md

 Here are some improvements that may be coming in the future.

 ### Short Term:
-* Wrap Initialization Vector (IV) and EncryptedData in an enum, so additional ciphers/modes/key-lengths can be added without breaking compatibility.
 * Add more tests

 ### Long Term: